PoCInnovation/Workshops/hardware/7.3D_Modelling/README.md

 ![cube](../.3d_model/cube.png)

-## 1.2 Make a Sphere :black_circle:
+## 1.2 Make a Sphere ⚫

 ### 📌 Tasks:
-Still more, you can now try to make your first sphere. :eyes:
+Still more, you can now try to make your first sphere. 👀

 ![sphere](../.3d_model/sphere.png)